intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 <br/>

-Other features to the Devcloud login script are the ability to [submit batch jobs](#54-submitting-batch-jobs) from the headnode as well as to speed the user's interaction when wanting to log into a compute node interactively.
+Other features to the Devcloud login script are the ability to display available nodes, [submit batch jobs](#54-submitting-batch-jobs) from the headnode as well as to speed the user's interaction when wanting to log into a compute node interactively.

 Instead of answering "What are you trying to use the Devcloud for? ..." every time to start an interactive login to a compute node, you can type the following: